 The Open Rights Group believes that individual privacy is a key human right and that data protection law is both an important protector of individual privacy and a necessary part of ensuring a fair balance of power between individuals and large organisations.
 Citizens need the law to assure them of the ability to control the use of their data, while today's international, data-driven businesses would prefer to have as few restrictions as possible.
-Large American companies in particular would like standards to be kept low and to be allowed to set their own rules, much as they do in the US, where privacy rights are governed by the lengthy contracts – privacy policies – users are expected to read and agree to.
+The reform process has been greatly slowed by lobbying from large, data-driven US companies.

 "Information is the oil of the 21st century," said Mark Getty, the oil magnate's grandson, and on that basis ORG believes it is anti-competitive to allow individual companies to build up large silos of data they can use to lock users into their services.
 Increasingly, privacy is not only a human right but also part of the right to choose whom to do business with.

 ORG has in general welcomed the Commission's proposals, in particular the increased consistency in the law's application across the EU; the clearer test for applicability of EU law; the principles of "privacy by design" and "privacy by default"; the requirement for notification when there are data breaches; and the right for organisations to represent individuals whose privacy rights have been harmed.
-More problematic are the proposals surrounding the transfer of data to non-EU countries, which fail to resolve concerns that data held in the US, particularly about EU citizens' political activities, is subject to subpoena under the Foreign Intelligence Surveillance and PATRIOT Acts.
+ORG remains concerned, however, about the rules governing the transfer of data to non-EU countries, which fail to resolve concerns that data held in the US, particularly about EU citizens' political activities, is subject to subpoena under the Foreign Intelligence Surveillance and PATRIOT Acts.
 ORG believes that the proposals for data portability could also be improved; greater interoperability between services is needed, particularly with respect to smartphones, whose use is often tied to a user ID on a matching online service (for Androids, Google, and for iPhones, Apple).
 ORG also favours increased use of privacy risk assessments when new technology systems such as Oyster and smart meter systems are deployed.

 What you can do: